Project Parser and Browser

 TIDE features a project parser that continuously scans through the project as you edit it.
 The parser's job is to "catalog things": keep track of your procedures (functions), variables, constants, and so on.

 The parser is much more forgiving than the compiler: it tries to skip things that it doesn't understand.

 Below are some of the notable features that the parser brings to TIDE:

-There is also a File Browser Pane ( View > Browser > File), which is very useful for navigating the current file you are editing.
-For more information, please refer to Browser-File Pane.
+There is also a Browser-File pane (View > Browser > File), which is very useful for navigating the current file you are editing.

 [CTRL]+click on a procedure, variable, constant, etc. in the source code: You will teleport to this item's definition.